1Jo1/netty/transport-native-io_uring/README.md

 The new io_uring interface added to the Linux Kernel 5.1 is a high I/O performance scalable interface for fully asynchronous Linux syscalls.

-Here is my draft: https://github.com/netty/netty/pull/10356
+Here is my PR: https://github.com/netty/netty/pull/10356

 ### Potential Security Vulnerability